Business Purchase Financing Solutions for Canadian Entrepreneurs| 7 Park Avenue Financial

 SELLER NOTE /SELLER FINANCING/ VENDOR TAKE BACK

-We can’t over-emphasize the importance of ensuring you understand the financial position of the business you are looking to purchase/acquire.
-If the seller's motivation is not 100% clear in initial negotiations, it may well become clearer when the company's financial position is understood - allowing you to develop the optimal financing structure.
+If the business owner seller's motivation is not 100% clear in initial negotiations, it may well become clearer when the company's financial position is understood - allowing you to develop the optimal financing structure.

-In some cases, owners may be willing to provide a ' VTB ' - aka the vendor take back.
 They may often make or break the financing as long as the seller is willing to take the 2nd position to your financing and, more importantly, that your lenders don't view the VTB as more ' debt. ' Negotiations around the actual amount of the vendor take-back will often dramatically change the nature of the selling price - upward or downward.

 Seller financing, that vendor participation we are talking about, is powerful because it gives you the leverage to minimize owner equity financing if there are challenges in that area.
 Sellers are often willing to participate in some creative structuring of the ' take back. '

-It removes some of the challenges of conventional financing, and sellers are often' motivated' to get the transaction done.
 There is no real stated percentage of what a typical seller finance percentage might look like; it varies concerning your transaction circumstances, so don't also forget that 'seller financing can be a key part of any successful acquisition.

 HOW TO UNDERSTAND GOODWILL

-Financing an acquisition involves understanding the concept of ' goodwill ' and plays a key part in understanding business loan requirements and what is required to often cobble a transaction together with different types of finance.
-Intellectual property/ client lists are also a challenge when it is a financing requirement that some business purchasers want to see.
+Financing an acquisition involves understanding the concept of ' goodwill ' and plays a key part in understanding business loan requirements and what is required to cobble a transaction together with different types of finance.

 CONCLUSION

-Buyers should understand that in many cases, a ' cobbling together ' of sorts, i.e. using multiple sources of financing, will often make a transaction work successfully.
 That is where external expertise can be of great assistance.
 Financing is often dependent on the right interest rate and terms and will depend on the size of the transaction, overall credit quality, and type of financing secured - i.e. term loans, operating facilities, etc

 Looking for solid advice on business acquisitions from a reliable/experienced third party?
-Buying and financing that business purchase via a well-thought-out and executed finance strategy is a solid way to become a Canadian entrepreneur around a successful acquisition
+Buying and financing that business purchase via a well-thought-out and executed finance strategy is a solid way to become a Canadian entrepreneur in a successful acquisition

 Our team will prepare a business plan and cash flow projections that match the financing needs around the seller's financial statements - and our business plans meet and exceed the requirements of banks and other commercial lenders.